ProgrammingW/FileTo/README.md

 ./run.sh
 ```

-3. Choose from the available conversion options in the menu
+3. Choose from the available conversion options in the menu:
+   - Option 1: Convert PDF tables to CSV/JSON
+   - Option 2: Convert Excel files to CSV
+   - Option 3: Convert CSV files to JSON
+   - Option 4: Exit

 ## Supported Conversions
 - PDF tables to CSV/JSON
-- More formats coming soon!
+- Excel (.xlsx, .xls) to CSV
+- CSV to JSON

 ## Notes
 - Each converter has its own specific requirements and limitations
 - Make sure your input files are in the correct format
+- For PDF conversion, tables must be present in the document
+- For Excel conversion, the first sheet will be converted by default